MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-reading-view.md

 Even in Reading view, the content isn't static.
 You can dig in, looking for trends, insights, and other business intelligence.
 Slice and dice the content, and even ask it questions using your own words.
 Or, sit back and let your data discover interesting insights for you; send you alerts when data changes, and email reports to you on a schedule you set.
 All your data, any time, in the cloud or on-premises, from any device.

-Read on to learn about these features and more.
+Read on to learn about these features and mor

 ## Power BI content

-When we use the term "content" in Power BI, we're referring to reports, dashboards, and apps.
+When we use the term "content" in Power BI, we're referring to items such as reports, dashboards, and apps.
 These are the building blocks you use to explore your data and make business decisions.

 > [!NOTE]
 > Dashboards, reports, and apps can be viewed and shared on mobile devices, too.

 ###  Apps

-An *app* is a Power BI content type that combines related dashboards and reports, all in one place.
+An *app* is a Power BI content type that combines related dashboards, reports, workbooks, and more all in one place.
 An app can have one or more dashboards and one or more reports, all bundled together.
 Apps are created by Power BI *designers* who distribute and share the apps with *business users* like you.

 One way to view your apps is to select **Apps** from the nav pane and choose an app to open.